 Anyway, I digress.
 What I want to share are some photos from our shoot last Friday!
 As part of an upcoming instructional video series on the new wireless 600EX-RT Speedlites and the ST-E3 transmitter for Canon’s Digital Learning Center, we photographed a dozen top skiers and snowboarders from the Aspen Valley Ski & Snowboard Club at the legendary Snowmass Terrain Park.
-Click on the pictures below to enlarge the photos and check back here for a link to the tutorial videos directed by our producer, Kate Rolston.
+See below for a behind-the-scenes video directed by our producer, Kate Rolston, followed by the photos.

 As for the Canon gear, we used the 5D Mark III and the 1DX as our cameras; and we even flew a 5D Mark III on an RC helicopter overhead, chasing the skiers down the jumps.
 Another big improvement is that the rolling shutter/jello issues from the previous 5D Mark II is greatly reduced in these new cameras; no small feat …